race46/the-hidden-part-of-the-iceberg/DESIGN.md

 #### Schemas

-All the schemas has `timestamp: true` attribute and createdAt and updatedAt fields are filled by orm library by default.
+All the schemas has `timestamp: true` attribute and `_id`, `createdAt` and `updatedAt` fields are filled by orm library by default.
 Here are the all schemas.

 ```table
 Agency